Mr. Rossi's Vacation

-Mr. Rossi's Vacation (in Italian Le vacanze del signor Rossi) is a 1978 traditionally animated Italian feature film directed by Bruno Bozzetto.
+Mr. Rossi's Vacation (Italian: Le vacanze del signor Rossi) is a 1978 traditionally animated Italian feature film directed by Bruno Bozzetto.
 It is the third and last film featuring Mr. Rossi.

 Plot

 It's a story about Mr. Rossi and his dog who go on vacation and all the adventures they have, from being on a tyrannical farmer's farm and leading an animal revolt, to climbing the Andes, to heading to the beach and being serenaded by strange fish.